anurag-inias/anurag-inias.github.io/docs/js/hoisting.md

 </div>

-Note that only declarations are hosted, not the accompanying assignments.
+Note that only declarations are hoisted, not the accompanying assignments.

 ```javascript
 function foo() {